 Scientific Studies On Why Chickens Can Eat Onions

-Several studies on the effect of onions and other plants in the same family, such as garlic, on chickens.
+Several studies have been conducted on the effect of onions and other plants in the same family, such as garlic, on chickens.

 Weight and meat quality